 Eugene is a tiny town located in the state of Missouri.
 With a population of 140 people and just one neighborhood, Eugene is the 530th largest community in Missouri.
 Eugene has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Eugene is generally considered to be a blue-collar town.
-39.29% of the Eugene workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eugene, you'll notice that it is more blue-collar than most other communities in America.
+39.29% of Eugene’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eugene is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Eugene who work in teaching (17.86%), business and financial occupations (17.86%), and personal care services (14.29%).

-As is often the case in a small town, Eugene doesn't have a public transportation system that people use for their commute.
+Eugene is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Eugene is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Eugene have a bachelor's degree or advanced degree.